CIBS Funding for Research

 - Provide any other information you consider relevant to this decision.

-- Submit the above information in written form to: Dr. Julian Gaspar, Executive Director, CIBS, 230 Wehner, Mail Stop 4116.
+- Submit the above information in written form to: Katy Lane, Director, CIBS, 230 Wehner, Mail Stop 4116.
 (Note: Please submit this information at least 45 days in advance of the intended travel or data collection.)
+Please route your request through your department head.

 STEP 2: Once Funding Has Been Awarded

-CIBS funding may be committed from different “types” of funds.
-Therefore, any faculty members or doctoral students approved for CIBS funding should contact the CIBS Business Administrator for consultation on funding specifications and guidelines before traveling or making any purchases they intend to apply against their CIBS funding commitment.
+Any faculty members or doctoral students approved for CIBS funding should contact the CIBS Business Coordinator on funding specifications and guidelines before traveling or making any purchases they intend to apply against their CIBS funding commitment.

 STEP 3: Submitting Research Expenses for Reimbursement